mahsu/ArduinoSimon/README.md

 * Pin 9: Master reset (active low)
 * Pin 14: VCC

 The input data pin, either high or low, is the bit that should be shifted into the register at the next rising edge clock pulse.
 Thankfully, this is all handled by the Arduino using the `shiftOut(data, clock, LSBFIRST, byte);` function.
 The first and second arguments are the data and clock pins, the third can either be `LSBFIRST` or `MSBFIRST` depending on the wiring (the difference is the order in which a byte is shifted in, either with the most significant bit first or the least significant bit first.
 This will correspond with how the output pins are wired), and the last argument is the byte to be shifted in, for example `B00010001` is the letter "A".
 The seven segment displays are wired according to the [standard segment order](http://www.codeproject.com/KB/system/steppermotorcontrol/pic10.jpg) for a common anode display, where segment A is wired to Q0.
-Do not forget the 220O resistors!
+Do not forget the 220ohm resistors!

 On the Arduino, digital outputs 8-11 are rather self explanatory, as they are the LEDs for displaying the pattern sequence.
-As with the displays, do not forget about the 100O resistors.
-Likewise, the busser is connected between pin 12 and GND.
+As with the displays, do not forget about the 100ohm resistors.
+Likewise, the buzzer is connected between pin 12 and GND.

 ####Analog Inputs
     //ANALOG PINS